What is the U SPORTS Doping Control Program?

 You'd prefer the e-learning portal to display in the other official language?
 Locate the "Language" function in the bottom left-hand corner of the e-learning portal.

 If you have trouble logging in, please contact the CCES for assistance at 1-613-521-3340 ext 3236 or 1-800-672-7775 or via email at firstname.lastname@example.org

 Attention StFX student-athletes:

 Please complete this e-learning course as soon as possible.
-You must complete this online course to be eligible to play in a CIS game.
-Fall athletes (football, rugby, soccer, cross country) must complete this prior to their first regular season game and winter sport athletes (hockey, basketball, track & field) must complete it by September 22.
-All StFX athletes must either print their True Sport E-Learning certificate of completion and bring it to StFX athletic therapists Tara Sutherland or Ange Wylie, or email them a screen shot of it.
+You must complete this online course to be eligible to play in a U SPORTS game.
+Fall athletes (football, rugby, soccer, cross country) must complete this prior to their first regular season game and winter sport athletes (hockey, basketball, track & field) must complete it prior to their first exhibition game.
+All StFX athletes must either print their True Sport E-Learning certificate of completion and bring it to StFX athletic therapists Tara Sutherland or Diane Ouimet, or email them a screen shot of it.
 If anyone has questions, please do not hesitate to contact Tara Sutherland.

 NEW 2020-21 StFX STUDENT-ATHLETES are now able to create accounts using the attached invitation